-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 This current dividend increase reflects our ongoing commitment to creating value for our shareholders, as well as our confidence in the financial strength and long-term prospects for our Company." - GRC press release

-GRC has now declared 281 consecutive quarterly dividends, a 70.25-year streak that far surpasses the 20 -year Ben Graham standard of quality.
+GRC has now declared 281 consecutive quarterly dividends, a 70.25-year streak that far surpasses the 20-year Ben Graham standard of quality.
 Less than 50 US companies have better dividend track records than GRC.

 Or to put another way out of the 4,400 US-listed companies (according to the St. Louis Fed) GRC's dividend growth streak puts it in the top 1.1% of all companies.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.